Defining Huddle Metrics

 3. Psychosocial safety & risk management guidelines:

 Recommendations also draw on research into Job Demands–Resources (JD-R), plus ISO 45003, and Australian WHS Managing Psychosocial Hazards Codes of Practice guidelines.
-This looks at the areas that are most important for early identification of the emerging safety risks and can be influenced locally.
+This looks at the areas that are most important for early identification of emerging safety risks that shift quickly in team environments and can be influenced locally.

 4. Applied validation through Teamgage: